 Friends and family are here to help

-Publicly committing to our resolution is one way to improve our determination but friends and family can help by steering us back on track when we appear wayward.
+Publicly committing to our New Year’s Resolution is one way to improve our determination but friends and family can help by steering us back on track when we appear wayward.
 Meeting a friend at the gym might just be what it takes to get there.
 The people who know us the best might just be the ones who can save us from ourselves.

 We are our own enemy and can be outsmarted